kisanms/Live_Tracker/README.md

 - **March 10**
 - now manager can also download the pdf of all employee
 - **March 11**
-- leaning about how expo notification works
+- learning about how expo notification works
+- dynamically

 ## 🎉 Features Implementation